PangaiaProject/copa24/content/speakers/manuela-sironi.md

 to achieve molecular dating, and to perform phylogeographic analyses.
 We use wet-lab approaches to validate the predictions we generate in silico.
-I am a member of the ICTV Arenaviriadae Study Group and I serve as the Co-Chief Editor of Infection, Genetics and Evolution
+I am a member of the ICTV Arenaviriadae Study Group and I serve as the Co-Chief Editor of Infection, Genetics and Evolution.

+I am currently Associate Professor of Genetics at the University of Milano-Bicocca.

 <!-- ### More information
 [Website]() -->